About Me

 As Seen In:

-As featured in section including black and white logos for Country Life, Good Housekeeping, Country Homes & Interiors, Period Living, Inside Kent and Wealden Times magazines
+As featured in black and white publication logos including The Times, Evening Standard, Country Life, Homes & Gardens, Country Homes & Interiors, Good Housekeeping, Wealden Times and Period Living.

 A little creative encouragement